nurzulaihajomhari/nurzulaihajomhari/README.md

 - I speak English, German, Malay and Korean :)

 ## My status
-- 👀 I’m looking for a career change from academia to industry
+- 👀 I’m looking for a career change from academia to business/industry
-- 🌱 I’m currently following the intensive Data Science training by neuefische
+- 🌱 I have graduated from intensive Data Science training by neuefische GmbH
-- ⚡ It is a preparation for me to become a Data Scientist/Data Analyst/Data Engineer in industry
+- ⚡ Currently taking Berufssprachkurse B2 :)

 <!---